wbamberg/idl-reference/docs/nsIWebBrowserSetup.md

 Sets an integer or boolean property on the new web browser object.
 Only PR_TRUE and PR_FALSE are legal boolean values.

-@param aId The identifier of the property to be set.
-@param aValue The value of the property.

 #### Parameters ####